 “With modularity, piece by piece, we can improve visitor experience and wellbeing.”
 Johan Berhin, Founder and designer at Green Furniture Concept

 Modular furniture offers safety, hygiene and social distancing

 With its ability to be configured in different ways, to be broken up and moved, or to be put together using spacers, modular furniture has a huge advantage over traditional public furniture for social distancing during a pandemic.
 And these safety considerations will remain relevant in any situation where visitor numbers or gatherings need to be controlled.

-By using planters, panels or colour bands of ribs, space is created between seats.
+By using planters, panels, or color bands of ribs, space is created between seats.
 Parts are accessible for deep cleaning and extra ribs are included for instant repair to maintain hygiene.